olulesi/sei-project-4/README.md

 ## Challenges
 * *Team Git*: dealing with the conflicts when merging into the development branch was definitely a challenge that took time solve however with consistent communication Isaac and I were able to make sure no work was lost.
 * *Drag and Drop*: understanding the react beautiful dnd took time to get accustomed to in order to apply it to the project’s functionality requirement but thanks to using multiple resourcing it gave a solid understanding of applying it to this projects and future ones if needed.
-* *Time Frame*: working in the time frame with all the functionality provided on costanza took long days of consistently putting in the work being able to work with Isaac was extra helpful with his work ethic.
+* *Time Frame*: working in the time frame with all the functionality provided on costanza took long days of consistentcy, being able to work with Isaac was extra helpful with his work ethic.
 * *Deployment*: solving the bugs post deployment.

 ## Wins